 In Adam, all men became dead in trespasses and sins, walking according to the course of this world and the prince of the power of the air, conducting themselves in the lusts of the flesh, fulfilling the desires of the flesh and of the mind, and by nature became the children of wrath (Eph.
 2:1-3).

 Paul writes, “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.”
 (Rom.
 5:12 NKJV).

 “For since by man came death, by Man also came the resurrection of the dead.
 For as in Adam all die, even so in Christ all shall be made alive.”
 (1 Cor.
 15:21-22 NKJV).

 As slaves of sin, we cannot practice the good we love or desire to do.
 Neither can we stop doing the evil we hate to do (Rom.
 7:19).

-Although the law God gave men through Moses was good, spiritual, holy, and just, it could not give life or deliver men from slavery to sin (Rom.
+Although the law God gave men through Moses was good, spiritual, holy, and just; yet it could not give life or deliver men from slavery to sin (Rom.
 7:9-13).
 Why?

 Paul reveals, “The sting of death is sin, and the strength of sin is the law.”
 (1 Cor.
 15:56 NKJV).

-Therefore, it is useless to seek or strive to earn salvation through the keeping of the law!
+It is therefore useless seeking or striving to earn salvation through the keeping of the law!